 It is the responsibility of parents/guardians to inform school, on admission, of their child's medical condition and needs (Appendix 9.4.3).
 It is also important that the school is informed by parents of any changes.
-The school will keep an accurate record of each occasion a pupil is given or supervised taking their inhaler.
+The school will keep an accurate record of each occasion a student is given or supervised taking their inhaler.
 If recording takes place in more than one location i.e., classroom and office the record is amalgamated to clearly reflect frequency of use.
-Ideally there should be one record which details the supervising staff member, pupil, dose, date, and time (see Appendix 9.5.1 for an example).
-Parents will be informed if a pupil uses their inhaler at any time, unless taken pre-sport as agreed (Appendix 9.4.1).
+Ideally there should be one record which details the supervising staff member, student, dose, date, and time (see Appendix 9.5.1 for an example).
+Parents will be informed if a student uses their inhaler at any time unless taken pre-sport as agreed (Appendix 9.4.1).
 If a pupil refuses to use their inhaler, this is also recorded, and parents are informed as soon as possible.
-If staff are concerned, they may ask the parent to collect or to arrive at school to administer the inhaler.
-If a pupil refuses their inhaler during a perceived asthma attack, this is a medical emergency and staff are likely to need to phone 999.